ericyoc/wildfire_risk_prediction_poc/README.md

 - Social media and digital footprint analysis for emergency management
 - Deep learning applications in environmental risk assessment
 - Wildland-urban interface fire behavior and risk modeling

-### Key References
-- Balch, J.K., et al. (2017).
-Human-started wildfires expand the fire niche across the United States. *Proceedings of the National Academy of Sciences*, 114(11), 2946-2951.
-- Syphard, A.D., et al. (2017).
-Human presence diminishes the importance of climate in driving fire activity across the United States. *Proceedings of the National Academy of Sciences*, 114(52), 13750-13755.
-- Radeloff, V.C., et al. (2018).
-Rapid growth of the US wildland-urban interface raises wildfire risk. *Proceedings of the National Academy of Sciences*, 115(13), 3314-3319.
-- Mann, M.L., et al. (2016).
-Incorporating anthropogenic influences into fire probability models. *PLoS One*, 11(4), e0153589.

 ### Methodology Framework
 ```